 - You don’t have to invest any money upfront for inventory

-And for under $100, you can easily open up a store on Shopify, get a few sales funnels set up and immediately start selling online.
+For less than $30, you can easily open up a store on Shopify, get a few sales funnels set up and immediately start selling online.

 AliExpress is an Ebay-like service based in China that is owned by Alibaba.
-It’s a marketplace where individuals from all over the world can buy direct from Chinese companies.
+It’s a marketplace where individuals from all over the world can buy wholesale direct from Chinese companies.

 The main difference between AliExpress and Ebay is that AliExpress is much larger and far less expensive.